mia-platform/documentation/docs/development_suite/api-console/api-design/crud_advanced.md

 So, each item of the array must follows the following rules:

 * *name* property must be a string ad it is required
-* *neastedArr* property must be an array of numbers
+* *nestedArr* property must be an array of numbers
 * additional properties are allowed

 Here's an example of the file to upload.